 e.
 INNOVATIVE BIOTECHNOLOGIES: The election in September 2017 resulted in a government coalition of the Christian Democratic Union (CDU), the Christian Social Union of Bavaria (CSU), and the Social Democrats (SPD), as was its immediate predecessor.
 Their coalition agreement outlines objectives for the next three and a half years.
-For genetic engineering and innovative biotechnologies, the coalition agreement refers to the, "ECJ decision whether NBT's, such as CRISPR/Cas, are to be legally classified as a genetic modification.
-Then, the coalition will establish rules on the European and/or national level that ensure the application of the precautionary principle and freedom of choice."
+For genetic engineering and innovative biotechnologies, the coalition agreement refers to the, "ECJ [European Court of Justice]